-When the Last Great Day of the Feast of Tabernacles period begins (at sunset) in Jerusalem, Jesus loudly proclaims that if anyone is thirsty (spiritually) they should come to him to drink (John 7:37 - 39).
+Jesus, during the morning portion of the Last Great Day of the Feast, loudly proclaims that if anyone is thirsty (spiritually) they should come to him to drink (John 7:37 - 39).

 The officers dispatched by the Jewish religious leaders to arrest Jesus return to the Pharisees empty-handed.
 They state that, after hearing him speak unlike any other man they have known, their consciences would not allow them to apprehend him.
 Nicodemus, a Pharisee, who hears the report of the officers, tries in vain to defend Jesus before the other Jewish religious leaders present in Jerusalem (John 7:40 - 53).

 Jesus, while still in Jerusalem after the Feast of Tabernacles has completed, is brought an adulterous woman caught by some religious leaders (John 8:3).
 They seek to know how he would judge her and her sin, given that Old Testament law demanded her life (verse 5, see also Leviticus 20:10, Deuteronomy 22:22 - 24).

 Jesus' brief response to those wishing to entrap him, coupled with words he writes on the ground (which the Bible does not reveal), convicts the consciences of the self-righteous leaders gathered around him.
 They, one by one, leave the area until all those who accused the woman are gone (John 8:3 - 11).

 The Pharisees, on likely the same day as the incident with the adulterous woman, verbally attack Jesus while he is teaching in the temple treasury area (John 8:12 - 29).
 He responds to their accusations by stating they will die in their sins.
 He also tells them (and other Jews) that, although they are physically descended from Abraham, their spiritual father is actually Satan the devil!